Renault Kangoo E-Tech van review (2024)

 Summary

 The Renault Kangoo E-Tech is the second generation of small electric van from the French company, coming at a time when many other van manufacturers are only getting around to releasing their first.
-The Renault Kangoo Z.E. went on sale in 2012 and now, in 2023, the E-Tech is here as a much improved small EV commercial vehicle.
+The original Renault Kangoo Z.E. went on sale in 2012 but the 2024 E-Tech is a much improved small EV commercial vehicle.

 The competition might have been later to the game, but there are some strong rivals out there now - read on to find out if Renault is still up with the best.